The 220-mph Backbone

 The U of I study cost is based on building the entire system at once, but working in phases would prioritize lower-cost, high-impact segments first.
 These segments can be placed into service as they are completed, allowing gradually improved service before the network is complete.

-This phased approach is how successful high-speed rail systems around the world have been built.
+This integrated approach is how successful high-speed rail systems around the world have been built.
 The first segment of high-speed line connects to and extends the existing railroad network, immediately improving all service that travels over that segment.
 As additional segments are completed, more trains get faster to more places.